thesebas/airtable_fdw/README.md

     api_key '...',      -- api access key
     base_key '...',     -- database identifier
     table_name '...',   -- name of table to read from
-    view_name '...'     -- optional view name, if not present raw table will be read );
+    view_name '...',    -- optional view name, if not present raw table will be read rowid_column '...'  -- optional rowid column name will be used if no column has `rowid` option set );
 ```